Member Handbook

 • You are hospitalized for longer than 30 days.

-• You move out of state.
+• You move out of the state.

 • You do not use at least 1 NC Innovations waiver service (other than assistive technology, community transition, home modifications, vehicle modifications or respite) each month.